Birding Tour in the Tambopata National Reserve

-This a seven days tour, that starts right from the moment you arrive at the airport.
+This a 7-day Tambopata birding tour starts right from the moment you arrive at the airport.
 An expert Birding Guide will take advantage of every opportunity along the way to show you all the species he may find you according to your interests.
 Every different ecosystem will be an opportunity to look for the most amazing amazon birds.
 Explorer’s Inn, private property and eco concession have a registered record of 620 different species.

 At the lodge and its surroundings, we will look for some special varieties of birds that inhabit these areas, such as bamboo forest, primary forest, high forest and stream areas.
 Some of the species to be found include Striated Antbird, Pectoral Sparrow, Rufous-Fronted Antthrush, Pale-Winged Trumpeter, Blue-Crowned Motmot and Musician Wren, among others.

 At the Explorer’s Inn trails “Main” and “Tapir”.
-We will be walking approximately 6 km in total, in order to search for the largest variety of species possible, hopefully including some mixed flocks which could include Semicollared Puffbird, White-Winged Shrike-Tanager, Red-Crowned Ant-Tanager, Pavonine Quetzal, Round-Tailed Manakin, Scale-Backed Antbird, White-Throated Antbird, Blue-Crowned Trogon, Curl-Crested Aracari, Golden-Collared Toucanet, and many others.
+We will be walking approximately 6 km in total, in order to search for the largest variety of species possible.
+Hopefully seeing some mixed flocks which could include Semicollared Puffbird, White-Winged Shrike-Tanager, Red-Crowned Ant-Tanager, Pavonine Quetzal, Round-Tailed Manakin, Scale-Backed Antbird, White-Throated Antbird, Blue-Crowned Trogon, Curl-Crested Aracari, Golden-Collared Toucanet, and many others.

 There will be also the visit to lakes and lagoons such as the Tres Chimbadas Lake and the Laguna Chica allowing us the chance to see perhaps the Blue-throated Piping Guan, Black-Spotted Bare-Eye, Pale-Legged Horner, Band-Tailed Manakin, Fiery-Capped Manakin, Cream-Collared Woodpecker and many other species.